timyiu478/Cryptography-I/README.md

 # Cryptography-I

-This repository contains projects from the **Cryptography I** course.
+This repository contains projects from the [**Cryptography I**](https://online.stanford.edu/courses/soe-y0001-cryptography-i) course by Dan Boneh, Stanford University.
 These projects provide hands-on experience with cryptographic principles and techniques.

 ## Projects